 The genesis of the band was also the start of Selena’s songwriting career, and she didn’t start playing guitar until about a year later.
 Now she’s a pro at both, and has been fortunate to have band mates who encourage, challenge, and inspire her to keep working and keep learning.

 Selena may be quiet, but her music resonates big.
-And you’d better stay out of her way now, because she doesn’t seem to be slowing down.
-Keep an eye on this one.
+Stay out of her way, because she doesn’t seem to be slowing down.